 Alexander in Genesee County, New York — The American Northeast (Mid-Atlantic)

 Location.
-42° 54.12′ N, 78° 15.563′ W. Marker is in Alexander, New York, in Genesee County.
-Marker is on Church Street, on the right when traveling west.
+42° 54.15′ N, 78° 15.744′ W. Marker is in Alexander, New York, in Genesee County.
+Marker is at the intersection of Buffalo Street and Church Street, on the right when traveling west on Buffalo Street.
 Touch for map.
-Marker is at or near this postal address: 3350 Church Street, Alexander NY 14005, United States of America.
+Marker is in this post office area: Alexander NY 14005, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-It was originally submitted on January 9, 2011, by Patrick Weissend of Corfu, New Yok.
-This page has been viewed 404 times since then and 15 times this year.
-Photo 1. submitted on January 9, 2011, by Patrick Weissend of Corfu, New Yok. • Syd Whittle was the editor who published this page.
+This page was last revised on October 28, 2020.
+It was originally submitted on October 26, 2020, by Lugnuts of Germantown, Wisconsin.
+This page has been viewed 47 times since then and 11 times this year.
+Photos: 1, 2, 3. submitted on October 26, 2020, by Lugnuts of Germantown, Wisconsin. • Michael Herrick was the editor who published this page.